 You have the right to request an accounting of people to whom we have disclosed your health information.

-a.
 You have the right to receive an accounting of certain disclosures of your health information made by us during the six years prior to your request.
-The request must be made in writing.
-This accounting will not include disclosures of information made: (i) prior to April 14, 2003; (ii) for treatment, payment, and health care operations purposes; (iii) to you or pursuant to your authorization; (iv) to correctional institutions or law enforcement officials; and (v) other disclosures for which federal law does not require us to provide an accounting.
-The accounting request form is available by mail at the address below, can be downloaded from our website, or you may call 614-355-0777 to request a form.
-Mail your completed request to the address listed below.
+This accounting will not include disclosures of information made: (i) for treatment, payment, and health care operations purposes; (ii) to you or pursuant to your authorization; (iii) to correctional institutions or law enforcement officials; and (iv) other disclosures for which federal law does not require us to provide an accounting.
+The accounting request form is available by mail at the address below, can be downloaded from our website, or you may call 614-355-0777 to request a copy.
+Mail or email your request to the address listed below.

 You have the right to express concerns or to ask questions.